williamsca/bargaining-upzone/README.md

 Estimate by GMM where $p_j$, $q_j$ are data, $v_j$ is T1EV, and assume a parametric form for $C(\cdot)$.
 (See IO notes on inequality estimation.)

 Simplifications:
 - Myopic planner ignores dynamics.
-Upzoning is irreversible $\implies$ option value to waiting
+Land uses are exhaustible resource $\implies$ Hotelling Rule: planner indifferent to upzoning parcel now or later.
+To avoid, assume large endowment of agricultural land such that long-run considerations are irrelevant (there is always somewhere new to upzone).
 - Can't observe $p_j$ for parcels that are not upzoned (but might look at denied applications)
 - Locality may have market power $\implies$ $p_j$ is endogenous to $\vec{a}$